 The Solution?

 We created the doorsets such that they were prepared to receive the ceramic battens that were finished in a mid/dark grey colour, reducing adaptations required by the customer before installation.
-The backing was specified to be a dark colour to provide tonal contrast so that any litter at risk of being pushed behind the battens would be clearly visible.
+The backing was specified to be a dark colour to provide tonal contrast so that any litter at risk of being pushed behind the battens would be visible.
 Upon completion, this project was a huge success and is a testament to our customer collaboration and emphasis on quality.